mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 ### Facts file:

-Each line of `train.facts.txt` contains a "fact", either a sentence, paragraph (or other snippet of text) relevant to the current conversation.
+Each line of `train.facts.txt` and `dev.facts.txt` contains a "fact", either a sentence, paragraph (or other snippet of text) relevant to the current conversation.
 Use conversation IDs to find the facts relevant to each conversation.
 Note: facts relevant to a given conversation are ordered as they appear on the original web page.
 The file contains 3 columns:

 1. hash value (only for sanity check)
 2. subreddit name